kovaradam/indexeddb-hooked/README.md

 read('fruits').then(result => console.log(result));

-// result is key or key array of modified object(s)
+// result is the key or key array of modified object(s)
 update('fruits', { value: 'pear' }).then(result => console.log(result);
 ```